Pacioretty scores twice as Golden Knights beat Canucks 5-3 in NHL playoffs

 Pacioretty then set up the insurance marker 87 seconds later, feeding Karlsson from behind the net for the 5-3 lead.

-The veteran winger has four goals in the series and five in the last five games.
+Vancouver winger J.T.
+Miller assisted on all three Vancouver goals, giving him five goals and nine helpers in the return-to-play tournament.
+He called the game an opportunity lost.

+"That's a dream spot to be in in the playoffs to (try to) tie a series 2-2, and be up by one going into the third.
+(But) they had too many good looks," said Miller.

 It was Fleury's third start of the post-season, replacing Robin Lehner.
-The change was expected as Lehner played 24 hours earlier, and head coach Peter DeBoer had said the plan is to play both goaltenders in the playoffs.
+The change was expected as Lehner played 24 hours earlier, and DeBoer had said the plan is to play both goaltenders in the playoffs.

 Lehner, acquired at the trade deadline, has been getting the bulk of the work in the post-season and is 7-2.